2called-chaos/gtav-online-ahk/README.md

 Provides hotkeys for several useful features in GTA V:Online, see list further down.

 **NOTE**: I tested this on my SC installation and with my account.
-If phone entries are different, or
+If something doesn't work, ask (open issue)!
-          the Steam version doesn't work, let me know :) I evidently do heists most of the time so if you have ideas for useful CEO macros, let me know or just send them in!
+          I evidently do heists most of the time so if you have ideas for useful CEO macros, let me know or just send them in!

 ## Requirements